-normalized direct reactivity measure (see figure caption for details) against carbon number.
-Results of model calculations are also shown.
-It can be seen that good agreements between experimental results and model calculations are obtained up to $n-C{15}$ and perhaps $n-C{16}$ .
+Currently the direct reactivity method has been evaluated for the homologous n-alkanes for propane through n-C16 and a few other representative VOCs.
+Figure 4 gives plots of discrepancies between experimentally measured and model simulated direct reactivities for most of the VOCs that have been studied using the current method, excluding runs with obvious experimental problems.
+It can be seen that good agreements between experimental results and model calculations are obtained up to $n-C{16}$ (though one $n-C{16}$ run was rejected because the measured $n-C{16}$ levels did not agree with the calculated amounts injected).
 Note that $n-C{16}$ has a similar room temperature vapor pressure as Texanol (around 5-10 ppm), suggesting that it may be feasible to use this method to obtain useful data for this compound.
-However, the polar groups on Texanol may give it greater affinity to surfaces than is the case for an alkane with the same vapor pressure.
+However, the polar groups on Texanol or ethylene glycol may give them greater affinities to surfaces than is the case for an alkane with the same vapor pressures.